 Hike back from Base Camp to Laguna de Horcones.
-Bus transfer to Penitentes.
-Night in Penitentes.
+Bus transfer to Mendoza.
+Night in Mendoza.

 Bus transfer to the airport.
 Flight from Mendoza.

 • Transportation in a private bus/minivan from Mendoza to Penitentes and back. • Help in obtaining the necessary climbing permits • Night in a hotel in Penitentes (double rooms, breakfast&dinner) • Transportation from Penitentes to the Laguna de Horcones trail • Mules for food and equipment from Puente del Inca (Los Puquios) to Plaza de Mulas and back.
-Load limit - 30 Kg • Two nights in Confluencia: electricity, cook, meals&drinks, mess tent with tables, chairs and tableware, toilet tent • Service in Base Camp in Plaza de Mulas (number of nights limited to 5): electricity, cook, meals&drinks, mess tent with tables, chairs and tableware, toilet tent, storage of personal things, radio communication • Four-season tents, stoves, cookware and tableware • Food for high camps • Mountain guide from 7 Summits Club (Aconcagua summiter) • Radio communication between BC, Mendoza and Puente del Inca: for co-ordinating the expedition logistics • Hotel in Mendoza (2 night, bed&breakfast)
+Load limit - 30 Kg • Two nights in Confluencia: electricity, cook, meals&drinks, mess tent with tables, chairs and tableware, toilet tent • Service in Base Camp in Plaza de Mulas (number of nights limited to 5): electricity, cook, meals&drinks, mess tent with tables, chairs and tableware, toilet tent, storage of personal things, radio communication • Four-season tents, stoves, cookware and tableware • Food for high camps • Mountain guide from 7 Summits Club (Aconcagua summiter) • Radio communication between BC, Mendoza and Puente del Inca: for co-ordinating the expedition logistics - Medal for successful climb

 Price does not include